astro-otter/otter/paper/paper.md

 [@guillochon_open_2017] and is still being used today, despite being deprecated.

 There are already multiple astronomers using the software for their research, spanning from undergraduate students to faculty.
-There is currently at least one paper citing OTTER [@alexander_multi-wavelength_2025] with other papers using OTTER in preparation (Christy et al., in prep.; Farley et al., in prep.).
+There are currently two papers citing OTTER [@alexander_multi-wavelength_2025; @{2025arXiv250914317C}] with at least one other using OTTER in preparation (Farley et al., in prep.).
 Additionally, our immediate research group has already used OTTER for writing successful telescope proposals.
 We have presented this work at the Kavli Institute for Theoretical Physics: Towards a Physical Understanding of Tidal Disruption Events session, Astronomical Data Analysis Software and Systems: 2025 Monsoon